ajacksified/Mediator.js/README.md

 Changes from Last Version
 -------------------------
-Predicate no longer acts as a channel and is moved to an options object at the end of the subcription call.
+* Predicate no longer acts as a channel and is moved to an options object at the end of the subcription call.
+* Signatures changed; context moved to the end of subscriptions
+* Namespacing for subscription binding

 License
 -------